A Set of Tutorials for the LAMMPS Simulation Package

 In addition to counting the atoms in each region, we will also extract the coordination number of type 2 atoms around type 1 atoms.
 The coordination number measures the number of type 2 atoms near type 1 atoms, defined by a cutoff distance.
 Taking the average provides as a good indicator of the degree of mixing in a binary mixture.
 This is done using two \lmpcmd{compute} commands: the first counts the coordinated atoms, and the second calculates the average over all type 1 atoms.
 Add the following lines to \flecmd{improved.md.lmp}:

-The \lmpcmd{compute reduce ave} command is used to average the per-atom coordination number calculated by the \lmpcmd{coord/atom} compute command.
-Compute commands are not automatically invoked; they require a ``consumer'' command that references the compute.
+The \lmpcmd{compute reduce ave} command is used to average the per-atom coordination number calculated by the \lmpcmd{compute coord/atom} command.
+Compute commands do not print or output anything by themselves, nor are they automatically executed; they require a ``consumer'' command that references the compute.
 In this case, the first compute is referenced by the second, and we reference the second in a \lmpcmd{thermo\_style custom} command (see below).